viraj2712/plugin-api.go.cd/source/includes/authorization/_025-validate-plugin-configuration.md

 ## Validate Authorization Configuration

-If a plugin requires any authorization configuration, this message must be implemented in order to validate the configuration.
+This message must be implemented in order to validate the configuration.
+The plugin would receive this message from GoCD server during config save.

 <p class='request-name-heading'>Request name</p>